OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/splits.md

 # splits

 This command retrieves a list of recent stock splits for a given ticker.
-The command takes a ticker symbol as an argument and returns the most recent stock splits for that ticker.
 This command is useful for tracking the splits of a particular stock over time.

 ### Usage